r-maisey/AusTraits_Analysis/README.md

 ## 2.3 EDA, Clean data, Tranform Data
 * Determine how to perform EDA given the large dataset size.
+  * Performed in Jupyter Notebook.
   * Identify useful features.
   * Initial transformation of any data not in a convenient format for Pandas DataFrame(s).
   * Formalize process as a function for reproduceability.
 * Perform general EDA.
 * Perform full data cleaning using a Pipeline().
 * Determine how to best clean the data using a Transform.